Discover the latest in Jewellery Design by emergent talents from all over the world:

 Precious, semi-precious gemstones, and pearls are the main materials she uses in her jewellery.
 Suzie Menham is a jewellery designer who decided to leave her corporate life to follow her passion and turn it into a life time career.
 Creating jewellery pieces is in fact what she loves to do.
 In her pieces she combines classic inspirations with a modern twist in everlasting designs.

 Holder of a PhD in fine Art from the University of Newcastle, Australia Tessa Morrison uses a mixture of techniques in enamel particularly Basse and Taille, Champleve and Cloisonne.
 Through this medium she creates multilayered enamel gems.
-The rich and bright colours of the enamel adds an allegorical quality to the jewellery.
-This necklace is enamel on pure silver the settings and domed beads are sterling silver.
-The photo is done by Tessa Morrison herself.
+The rich and bright colours of the bead adds an allegorical quality to the jewellery.
+Beaded Bracelets and Necklaces are one of the most trendy thing on the market.

 VIRGINIE RICOUR LAMBARD

 Creative self-educated artist

 Enthusiast and creative self-educated artist, Virginie Ricour completed a Master’s degree in Philosophy and Art History, and attended night classes at l’Ecole Boulle to improve her technical drawing in architecture and industrial design.
 She worked for important jewellery houses and nurtured a passion for jewellery design, before she created her own brand Ninotchka, sold in Asia.
 The photo is done by Virginie Ricour Lambard herself.